ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 • Teller acuity cards [Teller acuity cards were used.]

-• Cardiff acuity test [The Cardiff acuity test was used.]
+• Cardiff acuity test [A Cardiff acuity test was used.]

-• Allen picture test [The allen picture test was used.]
+• Allen picture test [An Allen picture test was used.]

-• Sheridan letter test [The Sheridan letter test was used.]
+• Sheridan letter test [A Sheridan letter test was used.]

-• Cambridge crowding cards [Cambridge crowding cards were used.]
+• Cambridge crowding cards [A Cambridge crowding card test was used.]

 • MNREAD chart [A MNREAD acuity chart was used.]

-• Freiburg visual acuity test [The Freiburg visual acuity test was used.]
+• Freiburg visual acuity test [A Freiburg visual acuity test was used.]

-• Sheridan gardiner test [The Sheridan Gardiner test was used.]
+• Sheridan Gardiner test [A Sheridan Gardiner test was used.]

-• Sonksen silver test [The Sonksen silver test was used]
+• Sonksen Silver test [A Sonksen Silver test was used.]

 • Text

-Stimulus device detailsStimulus device details: Details of the devices used provide a stimulus to be resolved by the eye being tested, such as a chart, projector or digital display.
+Chart or stimulus device detailsChart or stimulus device details: Details of the devices used provide a stimulus to be resolved by the eye being tested, such as a chart, projector or digital display.

 Include: